 While seeking to get to the next level professionally, many high achievers sacrifice personal development for professional development.
 Developing yourself personally expands your awareness and understanding of self, so if something happens to your job, you won’t feel like your future is ruined and you’ll be more likely to move into another position with ease.

 Oprah Winfrey, who built a multibillion-dollar media empire, attributes her success to consistent personal development investment.
-She dedicated at least two hours daily to reading, meditation and skill development throughout her career transformation from local news anchor to media mogul.
+She dedicated significant time daily to reading, meditation and skill development throughout her career transformation from local news anchor to media mogul.
 This personal investment directly contributed to her ability to connect with audiences and identify content that resonated globally.

 It takes more energy to complain about a problem than it does to take action to solve it.
 One keeps you in a state of negativity and the other creates positive energy.
 Surprisingly, most people have solutions to the problems that they complain about.
 If it’s your workplace, offer a suggestion to your boss and request permission to implement your recommendations.
 You’ll make yourself stand out among your co-workers and develop a reputation as a problem-solver.